Provided by Contryman Wealth Advisors

 We want to help you reach your retirement and other lifetime goals, but your financial well-being could be devastated by premature death or disability.
 We don’t want you to have to abandon or compromise on future planning goals if the unexpected occurs.

 The cost of long-term care in the United States continues to rise at an alarming rate.
-In 2015 the average annual cost ranges from $45,000-$75,000 depending on the type of care that is required.* Some conditions such as Alzheimer’s may result in stays of 10 years or more.
+In 2018 the average annual cost of full time care ranges from $48,000-$100,000 depending on the type of care that is required.* Some conditions such as Alzheimer’s may result in stays of 10 years or more.
 If you are retired, that amount could seriously reduce the number of years your retirement nest egg will last.
 You may also wish to consider long-term care protection if you are still working to pay expenses for your care not covered by a standard disability policy.
 We can help you determine your need and compare policies for your long-term care protection.

 Most of us don’t want to think about these gloomy issues.
 That is why, as your financial advisers, we can help you make decisions about insurance so you have peace of mind that you have selected the correct type of insurance and in amounts that make sense for your situation.